jordanwang199507/jordanwang199507/README.md

 ## 🛰️ Get in Touch
-I’m always excited to network and work on new cool projects with developers!
-Feel free to reach out to me via https://www.linkedin.com/in/jordan-yu-lin-wang-226b90102
+Please feel free to reach out to me anytime via https://www.linkedin.com/in/jordan-yu-lin-wang-226b90102

 Thank you for checking out my GitHub!